 - Click on “Step”.

 - The package is ready for deployment.

-Once installed, you can use the following command to reset these two default MSI settings (autostart=false/streaming_notifications=true) in case the app had already been installed on some computers or if, in the future, you would want to override the changes user has made to these two commands:
+Once installed, you can use the following command to reset these two default MSI settings (autostart=false/streaming_notifications=true) in case the app had already been installed on some computers or if, in the future, you want to override the changes that user has made to these two commands:

 - Check the syntax of the WRAPPED_ARGUMENTS section e.g. single vs. double quotation marks.
 Please reference the examples for CMD and PowerShell above.

 - Check the deployment software’s own log files.

 - Analyze target Windows PC Eventlog.
 If the MSI installation command reached the destination you’ll see an MsiInstaller Eventlog entry, analyze it for error/success codes:

 Have you ordered more than 10 Airtames for your office?